Department Head: Brian Ulrich

 Photography alumni pursue a wide range of options after graduation, with some going on to specialize in commercial or editorial photography and/or video, while others teach, run their own businesses, make and exhibit fine art photography or do a combination of commercial and fine art work.
 Most become lifelong image-makers adept at expressing a unique way of seeing the world.

 “Understanding a photograph furthers our understanding of the world – one picture at a time.
 This, in turn, enables us to better express our thoughts and effectively communicate through imagery.
-In this department, we aim to foster an understanding of the world through the study of photography so that graduates are equipped to engage with the world in a meaningful way.” - Steven Smith, Department Head
+In this department, we aim to foster an understanding of the world through the study of photography so that graduates are equipped to engage with the world in a meaningful way.” - Steven Smith, former Department Head